PitYeen/ENC4265_Bishop_Portfolio/index.md

 ## About Me
 Welcome.
 My name is Kyler Bishop (he/him).
 I am a student enrolled at the University of Central Florida.
 I am an Information Technology major with a minor in Secure Computing and Networking.
 I possess 9 years working in the service industry, primarily retail, working customer facing positions.
-I have regularly worked in face-paced environments that puts a strong emphasis on team communication and a focus on customer communication.
-I have taken up, and am comfortable, in lead positions where I am able to coordinate with others to devise solutions to any problem that may occur.
+I have regularly worked in fast-paced environments that puts a strong emphasis on team communication and a focus on customer communication.
+I am comfortable working in lead positions where I am able to coordinate with others to devise solutions to any problem that may occur.
 My hope is that once I graduate that I will be able to jump into those similar team environments again.

-*Note: This website did not utilize AI in it's construction.*
+*Note: This website did not utilize AI in its construction.*

 <center></center>